-Each State must allocate sufficient funds to provide for at least one representative from the state to attend an annual 2-5 day federally initiated CBCAP grantees conference.
+The budget must allocate sufficient funds to provide for at least one representative from the state to attend an annual 2-5 day federally initiated CBCAP grantees conference, when the meeting is conducted in person.
 Attendance at this meeting is a grant requirement.
-For information on the CBCAP Grantee Meeting, visit https://friendsnrc.org/cbcap-events/grantees-meeting.